 Once you are done with the Google Analytics website, log in to your Drupal website using the admin credentials.

 Step 4: Install the Google Analytics Module

-Go to the Google Analytics module page, install the module and enable it.
+Go to the Google Analytics module page, install it, and enable it.
 Make sure you select the Drupal 8 version of the module for your Drupal 8 website.

-Step 5: Get Tracking ID of Your Website
+Step 5: Get the Tracking ID of Your Website

-Go back to the Google Analytics’s tab and copy the Tracking ID from the Property Settings tab.
+Go back to the Google Analytics tab and copy the Tracking ID from the Property Settings tab.

 Step 6: Configure the Google Analytics Module

 Now go back to your Drupal website and configure the Google Analytics module by following the steps below:

 - Paste the Tracking ID you got from the Google Analytics account in the field for Web Property ID.

 - Set additional settings and save the configuration.